Eschatologue/CM_wiki/docs/option/class-options/sorcerer-metamagic/phb24.md

 When you cast a spell that has a duration of 1 minute or longer, you can spend 1 Sorcery Point to double its duration to a maximum duration of 24 hours.

-If the affected spell requires Concentration, you have Advantage on any saving throw you make to maintain that Concentration.
+If the affected spell requires Concentration, you have **:d20-adv: Advantage**{ .d20 } on any saving throw you make to maintain that Concentration.

 ---